 Reportable Segments Operations Education Includes the provision of education and learning related services for apprentices.
-This segment includes the acquisition of Logistica Training from 9 June 2020; Learning Wings from 30 June 2020; NVQ Nail and Beauty from 9 November 2020 and Academy One from 26 November 2020 (refer to Note 28 Business Combinations).
 Construction Services Includes commercial interior fit-out and construction contractor services.
-Services This segment includes the acquisition of G.S.
-Contracts from 30 July 2020 and Cobul Constructions from 30 October 2020 (refer to Note 28 Business Combinations).
 Leisure Includes the sale of new and pre-owned touring caravans and related caravan accessories and awnings.
-This segment was acquired on 12 March 2020. (refer to Note 28 Business Combinations).

-Other operations include the provision of care services and residential elderly-care, transportation services including taxis and licensed private hire operators and property services including state brokerage, commercial funding company and a real estate investor association and mentoring programme.
-Each of these segments were acquired during 2020 (refer to Note 28 Business Combinations).
-None of these segments met the quantitative thresholds for reportable segments in 2020.
+Other operations include the provision of care services and residential elderly-care, food and beverage, engineering services, transportation services including taxis and licensed private hire operators and property services including state brokerage, commercial funding company and a real estate investor association and mentoring programme.
+None of these segments met the quantitative thresholds for reportable segments in 2021.